CTCycle/XREPORT-radiological-reports-generator/README.md

 Run:
 - `powershell -ExecutionPolicy Bypass -File .\start_on_windows.ps1`

-The launcher menu can launch the app, install or update dependencies, initialize the database, run tests, remove logs, clear caches, and uninstall generated dependencies.
+The launcher menu can launch the app, install or update dependencies, rebuild the frontend only, initialize the database, run tests, remove logs, clear caches, and uninstall generated dependencies.

 ### 3.2 macOS / Linux (Manual Setup)